bozy15/Shopping-list-webapp/README.md

 ## Credits

-- How to add google sign in to a wedapp using Django was found here [**here**](https://dev.to/mdrhmn/django-google-authentication-using-django-allauth-18f8)
+- How to add google sign in to a wedapp using Django was found [**here**](https://dev.to/mdrhmn/django-google-authentication-using-django-allauth-18f8)

 ## Tech used